- 4 Jan

 Hoping to challenge the shortfall of women in technical roles, an investigation into our own Retail Assist teams revealed that 34% of our overall workforce is female.
-What’s more, our Management Team is 34% female, and our Operational Board is 20% female, bucking the national trend.
+What’s more our Management Team is 34% female, bucking the national trend.
 Retail Assist has always advocated inspiring and empowering women in the business and in the boardroom.

 We’re proud that our latest appointment to Retail Assist’s Operational Board, responsible for our entire Solutions portfolio, is female.
 The software development industry has long been considered a male niche, and yet our female Solutions Director brings over 25 years of expert technical and management experience.

 Inspiring women in business must be a necessity in 2016.
 It’s true that 2015 was a fantastic year, with a number of ‘firsts’ for women.
 In the recent New Year’s Honours List, there are 578 successful women candidates, representing 48% of the total – brilliant equitable recognition.
 The list also sees a significant rise in the proportion of awards to women at senior levels (38% female at Knighthood/Damehood/C-level compared to only 31% female at those levels in the 2015 Birthday Honours).
 During the course of 2015, Libby Lane became the First Female Church of England Bishop, Susan Ridge became the First Female British Army General, and Louise Richardson became the First Female Vice-Chancellor at Oxford University.